AlbaXIII/thegood-thebadge-theugly/README.md

 ### Unfixed Bugs

+* No known bugs on date of submission.
+* Occasional permissions error with favicon manifest shown in console, however it does not affect the loading of the icon or the user experience.

 ## Deployment

-* No known bugs on date of submission.

 ### Github Pages